Adversarian/Adversarian/README.md

 <img src="https://github.com/Adversarian/Adversarian/blob/main/adversarian.png">
 </p>

-# Not all who wander all lost
+# Not all who wander are lost

 Greetings, honorable samurai, as you enter the realm of my GitHub domain.
 Within this solemn realm, I wield the formidable arts of **generative models**, **natural language processing**, **deep learning**, and **machine learning**.